kmaaallen/simon-game/documentation/manualTesting/manualTesting.md

 Then in the start button click function I called soundReady with an 'on' argument so mute is false for the sounds and they will play when displayed or a square is clicked by the user.

 ##### On Safari mobile - when player clicks on segment - box shadow appears
+To remove this shadow effect on tap in mobile I used the following code:<br>
+In CSS: -webkit-tap-highlight-color: rgba(0,0,0,0); for each coloured square class<br>
+In JS: document.addEventListener("touchstart", function(){}, true);<br>
+This solution was found through searching google and the code used is from: https://css-tricks.com/snippets/css/remove-gray-highlight-when-tapping-links-in-mobile-safari/ and was written by Chris Coyier on css-tricks.com.

 ##### Internet Explorer and firefox - Not allowing click on toggle buttons
 I couldn't get the game to start in these two browsers initially as clicking the power button did nothing.